During the COVID-19 crisis, the HSE is allowing telemedicine abortion access.

 - Phone from outside Republic of Ireland: +353 59 913 8175

 - Book an appointment through Irish Sign Language here: Irish Remote Interpreting Service

 - Visit the official website here: www.MyOptions.ie

-If you want an abortion but you do not meet the criteria listed above, you may be able to access an abortion outside of Ireland, generally in the UK.
-We recommend contacting the Abortion Support Network, who provide information, advice and financial and practical assistance to people travelling to the UK for abortion.
+If you want an abortion but you do not meet the criteria listed above, you may be able to access an abortion outside of Ireland, generally in the UK or the Netherlands.
+We recommend contacting the Abortion Support Network, who provide information, advice and financial and practical assistance to people travelling for abortion.
 These are their contact details: